 Probably the most popular destination on the east side of Hawaii island would be Volcanoes National Park at Kilauea.
 It’s worth spending an entire day or even a few days to enjoy the national park and the vast area that it covers.
 There are a variety of activities, hikes and fascinating places to explore and experience within the park for tourists and even locals to visit.
 The visitors center is a good starting point where you can learn about many facets about the volcano and the legends of the goddess Pele who lives in the crater of Halema’uma’u.
 If you can stay until evening time when the fumes and red glow of Halema’uma’u crater come’s alive along with the amazing amount of brilliant stars that come out at night – it’s an experience worth staying up for while you are visiting the park.

 There are many local farmers markets worth visiting on the east side of Hawaii island which caters to locals as well as tourists.
 The most popular being the Hilo farmers markets occurring on Wednesdays and Saturdays.
-Other busy markets include the Macu’u and Pahoa in the Puna district, and the Volcano markets on Sunday mornings.
+Other busy markets include the Macu’u and the Pahoa markets in the Puna district, and the Volcano markets on Sunday mornings.
 Uncle Robert’s in Kalapana has a very lively market night on Wednesdays with live music, dance and ono(delicious) local style food for sale.
 Don’t forget to try some of the local specialties, fresh produce and locally made products available at these markets, it’s so good to support small and sustainable companies on the island while you are visiting and try something unique from the island.

 The east side of the Hawaii Island is lush and filled with tropical splendor and bounty and the gardens here are pretty spectacular to visit.
 Some of the gorgeous botanical gardens are public like Akaka falls in Onomea, the Hilo arboretum, Rainbow Falls and Liliuokalani park in Hilo and even the Hilo zoo is an amazing botanical garden to visit.
 There are also private gardens to visit like the Hawaii Tropical Botanical garden in Papaiko and the World Botanical Garden and waterfalls in Hakalau.
 If your into orchids then don’t miss out on the amazing Cattleya and other varieties of orchids in bloom at Akatsukas Orchid garden in Volcano.
 A beautiful garden and art gallery is the Volcano Art Center in Volcano town, it’s a fun place to enjoy art, visit the scenic gardens and enjoy a delicious organic lunch in their café overlooking the gardens.

 East Hawaii has so many waterfalls that are easily accessible just off the side of the road or a short hike to reach them and capture some beautiful images.
-In Hilo, you can get to Rainbow falls and Pe’epe’e falls with beautiful vista points.
+In Hilo, you can get to Rainbow falls and Pe’epe’e falls (also known as boiling pots area) with beautiful vista points.
 Akaka Falls in Honomu has a beautiful botanical garden and walk along with two large waterfalls to visit.
 Also, driving along highway 19 on the Hamakua coastline are many waterfalls that you will also pass UmaUma falls and so many other falls just by driving down Highway 19 and passing any of the gulches along your route.